 Printable Change of Address Checklist

-To help you stay on track with your removals and storage project and updating all the necessary institutions, here’s a printable change of address checklist you can download and use for ticking off each item on your comprehensive checklist.
+To help you stay on track with your removals and storage project, such as your boat storage or caravan storage in Perth, etc. and updating all the necessary institutions, here’s a printable change of address checklist you can download and use for ticking off each item on your comprehensive checklist.

 By using this change of address checklist, you know you won’t be missing anyone and can focus on enjoying a smooth relocation to your new place.